weaponsforge/send-email/README.md

 > 💡 **IMPORTANT:**
 >  This script requires running the `"npm run transpile"` script before usage.

-- Sends an email using the command line interface (CLI) using the transpiled JavaScript.
+- Sends an email using the command line interface (CLI) using transpiled JavaScript.
 - Append a double dash `--` to pass arguments to the CLI commands eg., (using Bash)
    ```bash
    npm run send-email -- send \